Stacy Smallman & Dax MacLean - Co-Founders

 Wright went on to play three seasons in the Maritime Junior Hockey League with the Yarmouth Mariners, SouthShore Lumberjacks and Valley Wildcats.
 In his last two seasons, he was an assistant captain and averaged more than a point per game.
 He went on to play for the St Thomas University Tommies in their final season.

 Wright has worked summer camps with hockey New Brunswick as a group leader for their High Performance Program.
-He's been an assistant coach for the Swifty's Capitals Bantam AA hockey team for the past two seasons and also in charge of running checking clinics for FYHA.
+He's been an assistant coach for the Swifty's Capitals Bantam AA hockey team for two seasons, in charge of running checking clinics for FYHA and asst coach for the EDZA Pee Wee AAA Canadiens in 2019-20 and EDZA West U13 AAA Express in 2020-21.
+This upcoming 2021-22 season, he will join the U15 AAA Minor Caps as an asst coach.

 Jonathan Harty, Senior Instructor